phpDocumentor/phpDocumentor/docs/manual/for-users/plugins.rst

        the docblock definition.

-9. After a file is processed it's contents are written to the parser output format, by default this is the Intermediate XML Structure of DocBlox itself
+9. After a file is processed it's contents are written to the parser output format, by default this is the Intermediate XML Structure of phpDocumentor itself

        Each encountered tag in this process will trigger a `reflection.docblock.tag.export`_ event where the final contents can be